TLC@AOM Call for Submissions

-TLC submissions should describe an innovative teaching technique or curriculum innovation and explain how the session will promote engagement amongst TLC participants.
+TLC submissions should describe an innovative teaching technique or curriculum innovation and explain how the session will promote interaction and engagement amongst TLC participants.
 Synchronous and asynchronous submissions will be assessed based on engagement potential, interest to participants, and innovation.
 Synchronous sessions (both virtual-only and on-site hybrid) must also show evidence of a high level of interactivity with participants.
 Asynchronous sessions may include process-oriented sessions, reports on teaching tool effectiveness, and descriptions of teaching innovations or resources.

 Please follow the guidelines and formatting instructions below when writing your proposal.
 Please note that submissions will NOT be reviewed if these guidelines and instructions are not met.

-- Identification of preference for: (1) synchronous format, (2) asynchronous (on-demand) format, and/or (3) hybrid (synchronous live-streamed and on-site).
+Identification of preference for: (1) synchronous virtual-only format, (2) asynchronous (on-demand) format, and/or (3) hybrid (synchronous live-streamed and on-site).
 Please note that requesting a preference does not ensure that an accepted submission will be assigned to the requested format.

-- Session Description: Explain what you are planning to do during the session.
+Session Description: Explain what you are planning to do during the session.
 Include a description of the methods to be employed and the resources required.
 Provide a detailed breakdown of how the time will be utilized.
 Discuss how the session will match the preferred session format(s).
 Synchronous sessions (virtual-only and hybrid) should be structured as either 30 or 60 minutes.
 Asynchronous sessions should be structured as 20 to 40 minutes.

 Note: Any proposal that appears to market a product or service is not suitable for the AOM Teaching and Learning Conference and will be rejected.

-If you prefer to discuss your ideas before submitting a proposal, please contact firstname.lastname@example.org no later than 15 December 2020.
+If you prefer to discuss your ideas before submitting a proposal, please contact the program co-chairs no later than 15 December 2021.

-The deadline for all submissions was Tuesday, 12 January 2021 at 5:00 PM ET (NY Time).
-All proposals must be submitted through the AOM online submission system.
+The deadline for all submissions is Tuesday, 11 January 2022 at 5:00 PM ET (GMT/UTC-4).
+All proposals must be submitted through the AOM online Submission Center.